Pat Sajak: Politics

 Sajak is a Republican, and has written a number of columns for the conservative magazine Human Events.
 He is also a regular poster and podcast participant on the conservative blog Ricochet.com.
 Sajak rejects the scientific consensus on climate change.
 He is also a financial supporter of the Young America's Foundation, which sponsors conservative speakers on college campuses.
-Sajak noted in his last appearance as host of the game show that he did not include politics into his hosting duties, saying that the show included "no social issues, no politics" and was "just a game."
+Sajak noted in his last appearance as host of Wheel of Fortune that he did not include politics into his hosting duties, saying that the show included "no social issues, no politics" and was "just a game."

 Sports

 In 2005, Sajak became an investor in the Golden Baseball League, an independent professional baseball league with teams in California, Arizona, Nevada, Utah, Alberta, British Columbia, and Baja California.
 During a guest appearance in the broadcast booth at a March 2012 Baltimore Orioles – Boston Red Sox spring-training game, Sajak acknowledged that he had called some baseball games in the past.

 Sajak is an avid fan of the Washington Capitals NHL team.
-He is a longtime season-ticket holder and made an on-ice appearance before game three of the 2018 Stanley Cup Finals.
+He is a longtime season-ticket holder and made an on-ice appearance before game three of the 2018 Stanley Cup Final.